DavidBruant/Map-Set.prototype.toJSON/README.md

 ## Proposal

-This proposal is about providing a sensitive default to the common operation of JSON serialization via default `toJSON` implementations on `Set.prototype` and `Map.prototype`.
+This proposal is about providing a sensible default to the common operation of JSON serialization via default `toJSON` implementations on `Set.prototype` and `Map.prototype`.
 Of course, userland code can always shadow this value on specific instances.

 ### Map.prototype.toJSON